-The AWS Management Pack uses Amazon CloudWatch metrics and alarms to monitor AWS resources.
-Amazon CloudWatch metrics appear in Microsoft System Center as performance counters, while Amazon CloudWatch alarms appear as alerts.
-You can use the AWS Management Pack to monitor the following AWS resources:
+The AWS Management Pack uses Amazon CloudWatch metrics and alarms to monitor your AWS resources.
+Amazon CloudWatch metrics appear in Microsoft System Center as performance counters and Amazon CloudWatch alarms appear as alerts.
+You can monitor the following AWS resources: